redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <u><b>initial configuration</b></u>

-App example-app-ho is configured with horizontal scaling and "resource" Optimisation, started and running
+App example-app-ho is configured with horizontal scaling and "resources" Optimisation, started and running

 <u><b>test #2.1</b></u> - scaling OUT because of high resource usage when SLA violations of type 'active' are received